Utopia (comics): Chapter VI

 7 days before: McCoy walks in on Summers and Frost in bed.
 He tells them he will be leaving with the X-Club and will be gone for some time, but when he gets back, he wants a long conversation.
 Frost jokes about him leaving, but Summers is distraught.
-Frost attempts to console him, but he feels that he can't accept her until they talk.
+Frost attempts to console him, but he feels that he cannot accept her until they talk.

 Now: Cyclops and the rest of the X-Men prepare for the Dark Avengers and Dark X-Men's assault on Utopia.
 The Dark X-Men attack.
 Warren takes Bullseye out of the equation.
 Bling, Nekra and Frenzy attack Ms. Marvel.
 Colossus goes after Venom.
 Wolverine and X-23 go after Weapon Omega and Daken.
 The X-Club go after Dark Beast in retribution for their Beast.
-Namor takes on The Sentry, but is defeated.
+Namor takes on Sentry, but is defeated.
 Iron Patriot and Cyclops battle.
 Moonstar, now empowered by Hela, battles Ares.
 Iceman fights Mimic.
 Frost goes to Xavier to help her to get inside Sentry's head to calm him down.
 They succeed, but Frost must remain in her diamond state as part of the Void is now inside her.
 After realizing what he has done, the Sentry leaves the battlefield.
 Moonstar, aided by her New Mutants teammates, defeats Ares.
 Weapon Omega falls to Wolverine.
-Daken is taken down by Armor, Pixie and X-23.
+Daken is taken down by Armor, Pixie, and X-23.
 Mimic is overpowered by the sheer amount of powers.
 Osborn stands over Cyclops, beaten.
 Ms. Marvel informs him that they would have to kill them all in order to win this.
 Osborn tells her to go ahead, but then realizes the sheer number of mutants as Pixie puts it, all of them X-Men, and in front of the camera.
 The Dark X-Men retreat.
 Cyclops goes on TV to inform the world of Utopia, a place where mutants will be safe from harm and from persecution.
 Osborn also holds a press conference in which he presents himself, his Avengers and his X-Men as the victorious side that managed to drive the mutants away.
 Osborn also declares the war against the mutants to be over and that Utopia is now their prison.

 The X-Men start to rebuild Utopia to make it a safe haven.
 Frost wonders if the end result will be like Genosha.
 Cyclops says no.